tgnemecek/core-website/src/collections/events/leading-your-life-and-work-seminar-B.md

 ---
 collection: events
-title: Leading Your Life and Work Seminar
+title: Leading Your Life and Work Seminar B
 subtitle: A new world of work has been forced upon us.
 Learn how you can powerfully move your career forward or find a new path in uncertain times.
 description: >-